 6) Prime eligibility: States if free 2-day shipping is available to Prime members

 7) Availability: Shows if a product is in stock, sold out, or the number of available products remaining, if 20 or fewer.

 8) Image selection: Showcases from seven to nine images related to the product.

 9) Primary image: The default image, and thumbnail for the search results page.

-10) Product specific options: This can be presented as buttons or a full-down menu and can include choices for color, quantity, size, different model or material, etc. When shoppers select a variation on the parent product page, they’re led to a new product page for the specific variation.
+10) Product specific options: This can be presented as buttons or a pull-down menu and can include choices for color, quantity, size, different model or material, etc. When shoppers select a variation on the parent product page, they’re led to a new product page for the specific variation.

-11) Product features: Up to five bullet points available to highlight primary features of the product.
+11) Product features: Up to five bullet points available to highlight the primary features of the product.
 It’s important to note that these features are aggregated by Amazon, and may not be from your store, even if you’re winning the Buy Box.

-12) Buy Box: The seller featured in the Buy Box has the highest chance to receive a customer’s purchase, and gets a major advantage over all other sellers of a particular item.
+12) Buy Box: The seller featured in the Buy Box has the highest chance to receive a customer’s purchase and gets a major advantage over all other sellers of a particular item.
 The Buy Box, how it works, and its implications could cover dozens of blog posts, but most frequently the ‘winner’ of the Buy Box has the most competitive price.
 Vendors on Amazon don’t control their prices, and Amazon’s internal algorithm will typically work to make sure they win.

 13) Other Sellers box: This box below the Buy Box features additional sellers selling the product featured.
 These are less likely to earn the sale than the merchant winning the Buy Box.

 While scrolling down the page here are a few more things you will find below the fold: